HulaTime/battle_ships/README.md

 So that I can consider my next shot
 I would like to be able to see my hits and misses so far

-As a player
-So that I can play against a human opponent
-I would like to play a two-player game

 ###Done